Rattan Furniture

 French Indochina

-In the mid to late 19th century, the French colonized many areas in Southeast Asia, including Vietnam, Cambodia, and Laos.
-Like many of these colonists, suddenly, they were thrown into a completely different kind of environment that they were not used to living in Europe.
+In the mid to late 19th century, the French colonized many Southeast Asian areas, including Vietnam, Cambodia, and Laos.
+Like many of these colonists, they were suddenly thrown into a completely different environment than the one they were used to living in Europe.

 Japanese Annex Taiwan